mmorrow24work/codespaces-examples/README.md

 1. Create your own codespace using this repo - or fork the repo if you want to make changes.
 2. Codespaces allow you to test code for free, you get ~30hr on a 4-core machine.
-3. Create your new Codespaces instance using the options shown in the screenshot below ...
+3. Create your new Codespaces instance using the options shown in the screenshot below.
-4. The first time we start nautobot, we need to run `createsuperuser` from the vscode terminal to setup a Login and Password ( in the example we used admin / admin but feel free to use whatever you prefer )
+4. The first time we start nautobot, we need to run `createsuperuser` from the vscode terminal to setup a Login and Password ( in the example we used admin / admin but feel free to use whatever you prefer ).
-5. From the vscode terminal we can open the Web UI and login
+5. From the vscode terminal we can open the Nautobot web UI and login.
 6. Lastly we can rename the Codespaces instance, or delete it when we are done etc.

 <img width="654" height="396" alt="image" src="https://github.com/user-attachments/assets/27dd4bc7-cb8c-47a7-bf9e-880de9688986" />